-'Treasures of Taiwan' is rated as Physical Level 1 tour.
+'Treasures of Taiwan' falls under a Physical Level 1 category.
 This indicates a level of fitness that allows you to comfortably remain on your feet with occasional rests.
-Expect to effortlessly navigate boarding and disembarking from various modes of transport, including coaches and boats.
-You'll be walking around remarkable sites and ascending steps to capture those awe-inspiring views!
+Expect to effortlessly navigate boarding and disembarking from various modes of transport, including coaches, trains, and boats.
+You'll be walking around remarkable sites and ascending steps to capture those aweinspiring views!